Dharavi: Sanitation issues

 Dharavi has severe problems with public health.
 Water access derives from public standpipes stationed throughout the slum.
-Additionally, with the limited lavatories they have, they are extremely filthy and broken down to the point of being unsafe.
-Mahim Creek is a local river that is widely used by local residents for urination and defecation causing the spread of contagious diseases.
-The open sewers in the city drain to the creek causing a spike in water pollutants, septic conditions, and foul odours.
+Additionally, lavatories are filthy and damaged to the point of being unsafe.
+Locals urinate and defecate into Mahim Creek, leading to the spread of contagious diseases.
+The open sewers in the city drain into the creek, causing a spike in water pollutants, septic conditions, and foul odours.
 Due to the air pollutants, diseases such as lung cancer, tuberculosis, and asthma are common among residents.
-There are government proposals in regards to improving Dharavi's sanitation issues.
-The residents have a section where they wash their clothes in water that people defecate in.
-This spreads the amount of disease as doctors have to deal with over 4,000 cases of typhoid a day.
-In a 2006 Human Development Report by the UN, they estimated there was an average of 1 toilet for every 1,440 people.
+Clothes are washed in water that people defecate in, causing a high daily incidence of typhoid.
+There have been government proposals for improving Dharavi's sanitation issues.
+In a 2006 Human Development Report by the UN, it was estimated that Dharavi had an average of one toilet for every 1,440 people.

 Epidemics and other disasters

-Dharavi has experienced a long history of epidemics and natural disasters, sometimes with significant loss of lives.
-The first plague to devastate Dharavi, along with other settlements of Mumbai, happened in 1896, when nearly half of the population died.
+Dharavi has experienced a long history of epidemics and natural disasters, sometimes with significant loss of life.
+The first plague to devastate the slum, along with other settlements of Mumbai, happened in 1896, when nearly half of the population died.
 A series of plagues and other epidemics continued to affect Dharavi, and Mumbai in general, for the next 25 years, with high rates of mortality.
-Dysentery epidemics have been common throughout the years and explained by the high population density of Dharavi.
-Other reported epidemics include typhoid, cholera, leprosy, amoebiasis and polio.
-For example, in 1986, a cholera epidemic was reported, where most patients were children of Dharavi.
-Typical patients to arrive in hospitals were in late and critical care condition, and the mortality rates were abnormally high.
-In recent years, cases of drug resistant tuberculosis have been reported in Dharavi.
+Dysentery epidemics have been common throughout the years, explained by the high population density of Dharavi.
+Other reported epidemics include typhoid, cholera, leprosy, amoebiasis, and polio.
+In 1986, a cholera epidemic was reported, with most patients being children.
+In recent years, cases of drug-resistant tuberculosis have been reported in Dharavi.

 Fires and other disasters are common.
-For example, in January 2013, a fire destroyed many slum properties and caused injuries.
-In 2005, massive floods caused deaths and extensive property damage.
+For example, in 2005, massive floods caused deaths and extensive property damage.
+In January 2013, a fire destroyed many slum properties and caused injuries.

-The COVID-19 pandemic also affected the slum.
-The first case was reported in April 2020.
+The COVID-19 pandemic also affected the slum, with the first case being reported in April 2020.